gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/publish-procedure.md

 ## Copy binaries to the local archive folder

--   go to `.../GNU ARM Eclipse/archive`
+-   go to `.../GNU MCU Eclipse/archive`
 -   move the latest binaries and MD5 to `releases/openocd`

 ## Share on Facebook

 - go to the new post and follow the Share link.
 - DO NOT select **On your own Timeline**, but **On a Page you manage**
-- select GNU ARM Eclipse
+- select GNU MCU Eclipse
-- posting as GNU ARM Eclipse
+- posting as GNU MCU Eclipse
 - click **Post to Facebook**
 - check the post in the [Facebook page](https://www.facebook.com/gnuarmeclipse)